5 Ways to Increase Supply Chain Performance

 Good supply chain management also involves planning around your suppliers and other factors, like location.
 For instance, if you’re working with a Chinese vendor, you may need to plan your purchase order timing to accommodate for the two-week holiday season around Chinese New Year.
 This ensures you get your products delivered in time and helps you cut supply chain costs (since you don’t have to pay additional storage fees while your products sit on a dock across the ocean).

-With supply chain issues and product shortages already occurring, we know that the 2021 holiday shopping season is going to be a bit different.
-We recommend planning ahead and having products on hand before customers need them, otherwise you may not be able to fulfill supply.
+With supply chain issues and product shortages continuing to occur occurring, we recommend planning ahead and having products on hand before customers need them, otherwise you may not be able to fulfill supply.
 Many stores are already facing shortages that will only get worse as ecommerce demand increases.
 Stock up now and your customers will thank you later.

 4. Eliminate data silos